Changzhou: Education

-The climate is Humid Subtropical Cfa, with cool winters and hot and humid summers.

-Changzhou has a wide range of temperature differences throughout the year.
+Local universities include Hohai University's Changzhou campus.
+Secondary schools include the Changzhou Senior High School of Jiangsu Province and the newly established Changzhou Songjianhu Senior High School.

 Transportation

 Metro

-The Line 1 of the Changzhou Metro opened on 21 September 2019.

-The Line 2 opened on 28 June 2021.
+The city's metro system, Changzhou Metro, started the operation on 21 September 2019 with the opening of Line 1.
+Line 2 opened on 28 June 2021.

 Railway

 Located just south of the Chang Jiang (Yangtze River), Changzhou station is situated on the original Beijing–Shanghai railway.
 Changzhou North station was completed in 2011 and is located in the north of Changzhou in the Xinbei district on the Beijing–Shanghai high-speed railway.
 Changzhou is also one of the main stops on the busy Shanghai–Nanjing intercity railway, with two stations located in Changzhou (Changzhou station and Qishuyan station).